braincogsci/literature-thesis/lt-manual.md

 The student and supervisor should meet at least three times during the course of the writing: (1) to discuss the outline of the thesis, (2) to discuss the first draft, and (3) to discuss the final version.
 The student is responsible for making these appointments with the supervisor.
 If reasonable, additional meetings are possible, but it should be kept in mind that supervisor should spend a total of 20 hours on supervision and that reading a draft version, providing feedback on the draft version and grading the final version are included in these 20 hours.
 The assessor has 4 hours to spend on co-assessment of the final work.

 ## Process
-The follow steps determine the workflow of the Literature Thesis:
+The following steps determine the workflow of the Literature Thesis:
+- The student meets with a supervisor who has expertise on the topic of the student's interest.
+The student is not expected to do a lot of preparatory reading for this meeting, or have an exact research question ready.
+Instead, deciding on the research question and doing preliminary reading is part of the Literature Thesis project.
-- Once there is an agreement between student, supervisor and assessor, the student can register the project via www.datanose.nl/#yourprojects.
+- Once there is an agreement on the subject between student, supervisor and assessor, the student can register the project via www.datanose.nl/#yourprojects.
 The student can suggest who should be examiner of the project.
 - The programme will then review whether the proposed set-up fits within the scope and regulations of *Brain and Cognitive Sciences*.
-The person who has the examiner role may be altered during this step.
+This may include changing who will be examiner.
-- Once approved, work on the thesis can start.
+- Once approved, the thesis can be included into the MBCS curriculum as a *Literature Thesis (12 EC)*
 - Upon completion, the student submits the thesis to datanose.nl.
 - Once the thesis has been submitted, the examiner will receive a link via e-mail through which the final grade for the work can be registered.
 See [this section](#Grading) for more information on the grading process.